 As certain groups—historically marginalized for their race, ethnicity/national origin, gender, sexual orientation, civic affiliation, or religious beliefs—become more visible, it is evoking a backlash from some who are eager to slow or reverse these groups’ growing political and legal enfranchisement.
 In a 2014 community brief, ISPU summarized the research and documentation of state-level legislative efforts to disenfranchise historically marginalized groups.

 This data visualization, newly updated for 2018, maps legislative efforts in all 50 states to restrict rights for a variety of marginalized communities.

-First, it’s an important conversation starter with other communities and allies.
-Unfortunately, Islamophobia is too often thought of, by American Muslims and the broader society alike, as a unique problem directed at only one community – Muslims.
+ISPU’s legislative map is an important conversation starter with other communities and allies.
+Unfortunately, Islamophobia is too often thought of, by American Muslims and broader society alike, as a unique problem directed at only one community: Muslims.
 ISPU’s research shows that Islamophobia is a threat to all.

-Second, it’s a practical tool that provides you with the “value added” information for potential partners.
-Faced with a lawmaker who recently put out an anti-sharia bill and now your community is looking to build or strengthen partnerships with other communities?
+Our legislative map is also a practical tool that provides you with the “value added” information for potential partners.
+Faced with a lawmaker who recently put out an anti-shariah bill and now your community is looking to build or strengthen partnerships with other communities?
 Moral arguments may be persuasive to some, but many others will only take notice if you can show how “your interests” and “their interests” are the same.
-Our data, made publicly available through this tool, shows how the same lawmakers that target Muslims also happen to often support laws that disproportionately harm other communities of color, national origin/ethnicity, civic association, gender, or sexual identity.
-It also contains legislative information on 1000+ state lawmakers from 2011 to 2015 across six different issue areas, including anti-Sharia legislation.
+Our data, made publicly available through this tool, shows how the same lawmakers that target Muslims also often support laws that disproportionately harm communities of color and others according to their national origin/ethnicity, civic association, gender, or sexual identity.
+It also contains legislative information on 1000+ state lawmakers from 2011 to 2017 across seven different issue areas, including anti-shariah legislation.